First, you learned the TRUTH about immunity supporting foods.

 Then you learned what foods can promote a healthy immune system.

 BOTTOM LINE: Foods that provide your body with prebiotics, probiotics, antioxidants, omega-3 fats and phytochemicals are all important in supporting your immune system.

-NOW learn about what foods can ‘bust’ your immune system!
+NOW learn about what foods can ‘distract’ your immune system!

 The thing about sugar is that it’s complicated.
 There are a lot of different kinds of sugar.
 Natural sugar, fruit sugar, added sugar, artificial sugar.
 The type and how much you consume is what matters!

 YES, glucose (the building block of carbohydrates) feeds EVERY cell in our body.
 And yes, you can consume some added sugar as part of a healthy diet.
 The problem is not in having a little bit of added sugar (like the tsp you might add to coffee or tea, brown sugar on your oatmeal, or a little dusting of sugar to sweeten your grapefruit.

 The problem is if you form a pattern of eating a lot of added sugar from sweets, processed foods, and sugary beverages.

 There’s a big difference between the tsp of sugar in your coffee and the 4 pumps of syrup in your coffee shop mocha!!